MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **CV**  Correlation vector.

-## DISM events

-### Microsoft.Windows.StartRep.DISMLatesInstalledLCU
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXEnteringState

-This event indicates that LCU is being uninstalled by DISM.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that DTUNotificationUX has started processing a workflow state.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

-- **DISMInstalledLCUPackageName**  Package name of LCU that's uninstalled by using DISM
+- **CampaignID**  The ID of the campaign being run.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  The coordinator version of Direct To Update.
+- **CV**  Correlation vector.
+- **State**  State of the workflow.

-### Microsoft.Windows.StartRep.DISMPendingInstall
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXEvaluation

-This event indicates that installation for the package is pending during recovery session.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that Applicability DLL ran a set of applicability tests.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

+- **Action**  The enumeration code of action that was handled.
+- **ActiveTestResults**  The bitmask results of applicability tests.
+- **ActiveTestsRun**  The bitmask of applicability tests that were run.
+- **CampaignID**  The ID of the campaign being run.
-- **DISMPendingInstallPackageName**  The name of the pending package.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  The coordinator version of Direct To Update.
+- **CV**  Correlation vector.
+- **FullTestResults**  The bitmask of results of applicability tests.
+- **FullTestsRun**  The bitmask of applicability tests that were run.
+- **SuppressedTests**  The bitmask of applicability tests that were unable to run due to suppression caused by the configuration settings.

-### Microsoft.Windows.StartRep.DISMRevertPendingActions
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXEvaluationError

-This event indicates that the revert pending packages operation has been completed.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that Applicability DLL failed on a test.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

+- **CampaignID**  The ID of the campaign being run.
-- **ErrorCode**  The result from the operation to revert pending packages.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.
+- **FailedTest**  The enumeration code of the test that failed.
+- **HRESULT**  An error (if any) that occurred.

-### Microsoft.Windows.StartRep.DISMUninstallLCU
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXExit

-This event indicates the uninstall operation.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that DTUNotificationUX has finished execution.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

+- **CampaignID**  The ID of the campaign being run.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.
+- **HRESULTCausingExit**  HRESULT Causing an abnormal exit, or S_OK for normal exits.
-- **ErrorCode**  The error code that is being reported by DISM.
+- **ProcessExitCode**  The exit code that DTUNotificationUX returns to DTUCoordinator.

-### Microsoft.Windows.StartRep.SRTRepairActionEnd
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXExitingState

-This event indicates that the SRT Repair has been completed.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that DTUNotificationUX has stopped processing a workflow state.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

-- **ErrorCode**  The error code that is reported.
-- **SRTRepairAction**  The action that was taken by SRT.
+- **CampaignID**  The ID of the campaign being run.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.
+- **HRESULT**  Error (if any) that occurred.
+- **NextState**  Next workflow state we will enter.
+- **State**  The state of the workflow.

-### Microsoft.Windows.StartRep.SRTRepairActionStart
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXFinalAcceptDialogDisplayed

-This event sends data when SRT repair has started.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that the Final Accept dialog has been shown.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

+- **CampaignID**  The ID of the campaign being run.
-- **SRTRepairAction**  The action that is being taken by SRT.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.
+- **EnterpriseAttribution**  If true, the user is told that the enterprise managed the reboot.
+- **HRESULT**  Error (if any) that occurred.
+- **UserResponse**  The enumeration code indicating the user response to a dialog.

-### Microsoft.Windows.StartRep.SRTRootCauseDiagEnd
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXFirstAcceptDialogDisplayed

-This event sends data when the root cause operation has completed.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that the First Accept dialog has been shown.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

-- **ErrorCode**  The final result code for the root cause operation.
+- **CampaignID**  The ID of the campaign being run.
-- **SRTRootCauseDiag**  The name of the root cause operation that ran.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.
+- **EnterpriseAttribution**  If true, the user is told that the enterprise managed the reboot.
+- **HRESULT**  Error (if any) that occurred.
+- **UserResponse**  Enumeration code indicating the user response to a dialog.

-### Microsoft.Windows.StartRep.SRTRootCauseDiagStart
+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXLaunch

-This event indicates that a diagnostic in the recovery environment has been initiated.
-The data collected with this event is used to help keep Windows up to date.
+This event indicates that DTUNotificationUX has launched.
+The data collected with this event is used to help keep Windows up to date and performing properly.

 The following fields are available:

+- **CampaignID**  The ID of the campaign being run.
+- **ClientID**  The ID of the client being run.
+- **CommandLine**  Command line passed to DTUNotificationUX.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.

+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXUserCannotReboot

+This event indicates that the user has no restart privilege.
+The data collected with this event is used to help keep Windows up to date and performing properly.

+The following fields are available:

+- **CampaignID**  The ID of the campaign being run.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.

+### Microsoft.Windows.DirectToUpdate.DTUNotificationUXUserInitatedRestartFailed

+This event indicates that the system failed to restart.
+The data collected with this event is used to help keep Windows up to date and performing properly.

+The following fields are available:

+- **CampaignID**  The ID of the campaign being run.
-- **SRTRootCauseDiag**  The name of a specific diagnostic.
+- **ClientID**  The ID of the client being run.
+- **CoordinatorVersion**  Coordinator version of DTU.
+- **CV**  Correlation vector.

+## DISM events

 ### Microsoft.Windows.StartRepairCore.DISMLatestInstalledLCU